biplabbose/stochastic/README.md

 B. To run simulations on Google Colab:
 1. You need a Google account.
-2. Download the notebooks starting with 'colab' from this repository: colab_coin_toss_julia.ipynb, colab_transcription_coin_toss_julia.ipynb, and colab_transcription_poisson_julia.ipynb.
+2. Download the notebooks starting with 'colab' from this repository: colab_all_code_julia.ipynb, colab_coin_toss_julia.ipynb, colab_transcription_coin_toss_julia.ipynb, and colab_transcription_poisson_julia.ipynb.
+The file "colab_all_code_julia.ipynb" has all the codes.
+Better to use that on Colab.
 3. Open Google [Colab](https://colab.research.google.com/).
 Log in with your Google account.
-Upload these notebooks (names starting with colab) on Colab.
+Upload one of these notebooks (names starting with colab) on Colab.
 Colab opens a pop-up to open notebooks.
 Choose the upload option and upload the file.
 Otherwise, to upload: File > Upload Notebook.
-Once the file opens on Colab, follow the instructions given on the file (steps 2 and 3).
 This uploaded file will be saved in the Colab Notebooks folder of your Google Drive.
-4. Open a notebook on Colab.
-Follow the instructions given in the notebooks.
-Note that installation of Julia and its packages in your Colab run times may take minutes (maybe even 10 minutes).
+4. Once the file opens on Colab, follow the instructions given on the file (steps 2 and 3).
+Note that the installation of Julia and its packages in your Colab runtime may take minutes (maybe even 10 minutes).